Self-Portrait (Titian, Madrid): Description

 The portrait is composed of deep shades of rich and distinguished black and brown, with small touches of white around his face and hair, and on his neckline and chain.
-Given the relatively flat pictorial plane, the viewer's attention is drawn to the sitter's sharp facial features: his high forehead, hooked nose, long beard and penetrating, deeply set eyes.
+The background is flat, which serves to focus the viewer's attention on the sitter's sharp facial features: his high forehead, hooked nose, long beard and penetrating, deeply set eyes.
 Here, Titian's command of paint and shade marks a high point of his late period, and while the physical charisma seen in the Berlin picture has been diminished by age, it is now replaced with a sense of authority.

+Interpretation

-Titian was keenly aware of how others perceived him, and sought to control his reputation by keeping to a minimum public knowledge of his life.
-Giorgio Vasari noted that by this stage in his life Titian had amassed enough wealth to not depend on commissioned work, or be beholden to any patron.
-His self-portrait was intended to enhance how he was viewed by others.
-It draws attention to both his advanced age and—through his fine clothes and portrait in profile (a view then reserved for only the most noble)—his status.
+Titian was keenly aware of how others perceived him, and sought to control his reputation by keeping public knowledge of his life to a minimum.
+Giorgio Vasari noted that by this stage Titian was successful and wealthy enough to not depend on commissioned work.
+His self-portrait seems intended to enhance how he was viewed by others and draw attention to both his advanced age and—through his fine clothes and portrait in profile (a view then reserved for only the most noble)—his status.

 Titian inserted a similar self-portrait in which he wore a skull cap in his The Virgin and Child with Saints Titian and Andrew, which he intended for his tomb in Pieve di Cadore.